White Cat (Curse Workers)

 Is it any good?

-Holly Black fans know that she's a wonderful mystery writer with a wild imagination.
-Here, she offers a story of love, betrayal, and trust, and readers will feel both anxiety and empathy for characters who are taken advantage of.
+This wonderful mystery writer with a wild imagination offers a compelling story of love, betrayal, and trust.
+Readers will feel both anxiety and empathy for characters who are taken advantage of.
 Although her novel starts slowly, it accelerates toward the book's conclusion with unexpected surprises.
 There is a lot of plot to follow here, and the narrator's memory loss makes following the story even more challenging.
 But teens willing to do a close reading will be rewarded.
 They will feel their adrenaline rush as each chapter takes an unforeseen turn -- and anxiously await the next installment, Red Glove.

 Families can talk about...